 According to September 2016 data from the Bureau of Labor Statistics, the average duration for unemployment in the United States was 27 weeks.
 You can customize that timeframe based on your industry and skills.

 While our formula uses re-employment period as the period of time for which to build a safety net fund, there are of course many other circumstances aside from job loss, such as personal leave, medical expenses, or gap years, which will warrant a different time period estimation.

 In general, it is a good idea to have a minimum of three to six months of monthly expenses covered in your safety net fund.

-If you can fully fund your baseline safety net, you might consider creating a safety net fund that is even larger than this amount and investing that money.
+If you can fully fund your baseline safety net, then you may wish to consider creating a safety net fund that is even larger than this amount and investing that money.

-For those who have not yet saved for a safety net fund, Betterment’s advice can tell you exactly how much you need to save every month to meet your target over the next three to five years.
-For example, if your goal is to save $20,000 in three years for a safety net, Betterment suggests a monthly deposit of $521.86 to get you there.¹
+For those who have not yet saved for a safety net fund, Betterment’s advice can tell you exactly how much you need to save every month to meet that target over the next three to five years.
+For example, if your goal is to save $20,000 in three years for a safety net, Betterment suggests a monthly deposit of $521.86 to get you there.

 1Suggested monthly deposit based on Betterment’s default safety net advice with zero initial deposit, which recommends an asset allocation of 40 percent stocks.
 Returns are subject to the disclosure found here.